Latest Indiana coronavirus updates: Pop-up clinics coming to Speedway's Main Street

 The walk-up clinic, held in partnership with the Indianapolis Motor Speedway, will be held Thursday and Friday on Main Street.

-The Thursday clinic will be open from 2-7 p.m. at the patio entrance for Daredevil Brewing Co. and Friday's clinic will be held from 2-5 p.m. near Fundae's as part of "Rockin' on Main."
+The Thursday clinic will be open from 2-7 p.m. on Main Street and Friday's clinic will be held from 2-5 p.m. near Fundae's as part of "Rockin' on Main."

 The clinics will offer the two-dose Pfizer vaccine for those 12 years of age or older and the one-shot Johnson & Johnson vaccine for those 18 and up.